Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Olea Hotel, Glen Ellen

 • Casa Secoya (Monte Rio): This dog-friendly property is nestled in the Redwood groves and minutes away from the Russian River.
-Choose between 6 room types and 2 cabins, where this is always room for your dog.
+Choose between 6 room types and two cabins, where there is always room for your dog.

-• Cambria Hotel Sonoma Wine Country (Rohnert Park): Indulge in the little luxuries, like taking a dip in the outdoor heated pool, or sitting with a craft brew or specialty coffee in hand on the outdoor patio by the fire pits.
-Pets and service animals welcome with a $35 fee per pet, per night, for up to two pets.
-Maximum pet weight: 65 pounds.
+• Cambria Hotel Sonoma Wine Country (Rohnert Park): Indulge in the little luxuries, like taking a dip in the outdoor heated pool or sitting with a craft brew or specialty coffee in hand on the outdoor patio by the fire pits.
+Pets and service animals are welcome with a $35 fee per pet per night for up to two pets – maximum pet weight: 65 pounds.

-• Doubletree by Hilton Hotel Sonoma Wine Country (Rohnert Park): Pets and service animals welcome with a $50 non-refundable deposit per pet, per visit, for up to two pets.
-Maximum pet weight: 50 pounds.
+• Doubletree by Hilton Hotel Sonoma Wine Country (Rohnert Park): Pets and service animals are welcome with a $50 non-refundable deposit per pet, per visit, for up to two pets – maximum pet weight: 50 pounds.

-• Fairmont Sonoma Mission Inn & Spa (Sonoma): Pets welcome; contact the hotel directly to make advance arrangements.
-Pets must be on a leash at all times, cannot be left unattended, and are not permitted in eating areas or the pool.
-Maximum two animals per guestroom; $50 fee per pet, per stay.
-Service animals always welcome, and exempt from daily charge and some restrictions.
-Beds, bowls, food treats and toys for dogs/cats will be placed in room prior to arrival; complimentary biodegradable pet waste pick up bags available at front desk.
+• Fairmont Sonoma Mission Inn & Spa (Sonoma): This iconic resort offers a luxurious stay with geothermal pools, open spaces, beautifully landscaped grounds, and majestic redwood trees.
+Pets are welcome, and it is encouraged that you contact the hotel directly to make advance arrangements.
+Pets must be on a leash at all times, cannot be left unattended, and are not permitted in eating areas or the pool — maximum two animals per guestroom; $50 fee per pet per stay.
+Service animals are exempt from daily charges and some restrictions.
+Beds, bowls, food treats, and toys for dogs/cats will be placed in the room before arrival.

 • Flamingo Resort (Santa Rosa): Pet-friendly rooms are available for both dogs and cats for a $50 per stay non-refundable pet fee; advance arrangements are required.
 Up to three pets of any size are allowed with prior approval, and pets cannot be left unattended.

-• Gaige House + Ryokan (Glen Ellen): One dog-friendly room; pet reservations must be made in advance.
-Nonrefundable $65 pet fee per stay, which allows up to two dogs per room; maximum dog weight is 40 pounds each.
+• Gaige House + Ryokan (Glen Ellen): This luxury inn has one dog-friendly room; pet reservations must be made beforehand.
+There is a nonrefundable $65 pet fee per stay, which allows up to two dogs per room; the maximum dog weight is 40 pounds each.
 Service animals are always allowed.
 Dogs must be leashed and attended to at all times, cannot be left alone in the room, and are not permitted in public areas of the hotel.

-• Kenwood Oaks Guest House (Kenwood): If prior arrangements are made, well-behaved pets are welcome to stay in The Cottage (one of four lodgings available, and the only one that is pet-friendly); a nominal pet fee may apply.
+• Kenwood Oaks Guest House (Kenwood): If prior arrangements are made, well-behaved pets are welcome to stay in The Cottage (one of four lodgings available and the only pet-friendly); a nominal pet fee may apply.
 Under Sonoma County leash laws, pets must be on a leash at all times; if they respond to voice command, pets may be able to be off-leash on Kenwood Oaks properties.
-(They also offer overnight boarding facilities for horses, with advance reservations.)
+(They also offer overnight boarding facilities for horses, with reservations.)

-• Olea Hotel (Glen Ellen): Pets are welcome in some rooms in this adults-only lodging (age 18 and older).
-Dogs are provided with a special bed and will receive a welcome basket which includes treats, bowls, and towels.
+• Olea Hotel (Glen Ellen): Pets are welcome in some rooms in this adults-only hotel (age 18 and older).
+Dogs are given a unique bed and will receive a welcome basket with treats, bowls, and towels.
 Pet fee is $25 per night.

-• Oxford Suites Sonoma County (Rohnert Park): Opened in September 2017, this eco-friendly hotel includes 163 non-smoking executive suites, an onsite restaurant, and you need not leave one of your cherished four legged friends at home.
+• Oxford Suites Sonoma County (Rohnert Park): Opened in September 2017, this eco-friendly hotel includes 163 non-smoking executive suites and a restaurant.
+You need not leave one of your cherished four-legged friends at home.

-• Russian River Getaways (Guerneville, to the coast at Jenner): Offers a long list of dog-friendly vacation homes, from Forestville along to where the Russian River meets the ocean at Jenner.
-Most of the homes welcome dogs, but please check website for specifics.
+• Russian River Getaways (Guerneville, to the coast at Jenner): Offers a long list of dog-friendly vacation homes from Forestville to where the Russian River meets the ocean at Jenner.
+Most homes welcome dogs, but please check the website for specifics.

-• Russian River Vacation Homes (Guerneville): Dogs welcome with no additional charges at a majority of these rentals; typically, only dogs are allowed, but some homes will make exceptions for other pets on a case-by-case basis.
-Dogs can be left unattended in the rental if they are properly crated and must be on leash whenever appropriate (in public areas per local leash laws).
-Dogs are not allowed on furniture or in a hot tub, spa, or pool.
-Generally, dog-friendly homes provide a list of tips on local dog-friendly beaches, hikes and places to eat.
+• Russian River Vacation Homes (Guerneville): Dogs are welcome with no additional charges at most of these rentals; typically, only dogs are allowed, but some homes will make exceptions for other pets on a case-by-case basis.
+Dogs can be left unattended in the rental if properly crated and must be on a leash whenever appropriate (in public areas per local leash laws).
+Dogs are prohibited on furniture or in a hot tub, spa, or pool.
+Generally, dog-friendly homes provide tips on local dog-friendly beaches, hikes, and places to eat.

-• Sheraton Sonoma Wine Country (Petaluma): Dogs weighing 70 pounds or less are welcome; please contact the hotel for details.
+• Sheraton Sonoma Wine Country (Petaluma): Dogs weighing 70 pounds or less are welcome; don’t hesitate to contact the hotel for details.

 • Wildhaven Sonoma (Healdsburg): Furry friends are welcome to this luxury glamping property with its own Russian River access.
-There's plenty of room for some outdoorsy pampering with your pooch here; be sure to check with the website for fees and restrictions.
+There’s plenty of room for outdoorsy pampering with your pup here; check the website for fees and restrictions.

 Campgrounds/RV Parks